prodhe/resys/README.md

 # Re:sys

+## About

 Webapp in jQuery that manages bookings and layout for an event.

 Intended for the hoster of the event.
 No registration needed and the import/export is a simple HTML-dump of the main area.

+Libraries used:

+- jQuery
+- Bootstrap
+- Font Awesome

+## Language disclaimer

 In Swedish (although the comments are in English), because it was written in a day for a family member.
 As with alot of my other